learn-co-curriculum/phase-1-html5-media/README.md

 ## Explain The History Of Media On The Web

-In the early days of HTML, media elements were were more difficult to use.
+In the early days of HTML, media elements were more difficult to use.
 They would often require the user to download and install a plugin.
 Media plugins you might recall were Macromedia Flash, Adobe Shockwave, and Java.
 This commercial plugin approach brings about a number of problems.